Horst Wessel: Early life

+Membership cards of Horst Wessel in Bismarckjugend and Bund Wiking.

 Wessel soon began to frequent bars and hang out in flophouses.
 He founded his own youth group, the Knappschaft, the purpose of which was to "raise our boys to be real German men".
-Near the end of 1923, he joined the Wiking Liga ("Viking League"), a paramilitary group founded by Hermann Ehrhardt – the stated goal of which was to effect "the revival of Germany on a national and ethnic basis through the spiritual education of its members".
+Near the end of 1923, he joined the Viking League (Bund Wiking), a paramilitary group founded by Hermann Ehrhardt – the stated goal of which was to effect "the revival of Germany on a national and ethnic basis through the spiritual education of its members".
 Wessel described the Viking League as having "the ultimate aim" of the "establishment of a national dictatorship".
 He soon became a local leader, engaging in street battles with youth members of their adversarial groups, such as the Social Democratic Party (SPD) and the Communist Party (KPD).
 Later, Wessel joined groups with a more sinister reputation, including the "Olympia German Association for Physical Training", a powerful paramilitary group which was the successor of the disbanded Reinhard Regiment.

 On 22 December 1929, Wessel's brother Werner and three other members of the Sturmabteilung and Nazi Party froze to death on a skiing trip.